Tuesday, November 9, 2010

 Lewis was one of the great Poverty Row B-picture artists of Golden Age Hollywood.
 He didn't let perfunctory stories, trite scripts, bad actors or budgets that more closely resembled the catering bill for A-pictures slow him down.
 Film is primarily a visual medium and if the other raw materials with which Lewis had to work were wanting, he could at least make the movies visually interesting.
 Those wagon wheels where just the beginning.
 Lewis rebelled against the traditional "invisible" Hollywood style, shooting, instead, tight, expressionistic cinema filled with unusual and inventive camera work.
 Odd angles, odd staging, utterly individualistic.
 It's said to have driven his editors nuts but it pepped up what would have otherwise been a lot of entirely forgettable--even awful--films.

 Lewis cut his teeth on those cowboy quickies.
-He wasn't stuck with the shortest of short ends for long, though.
+He wasn't stuck with the shortest of short ends for long though.
 While he remained firmly ensconced in B-level productions for most of his career, his budgets, his actors and his scripts did improve and soon, he wasn't just the only good thing about a bad movie.
-With more resources with which to exercise his resourcefulness, he came into his own as a movie-maker and proceeded to make some damn good movies.
+With more resources with which to exercise his resourcefulness, he came into his own as a filmmaker and proceeded to make some damn good ones.

 Lewis had an affinity for close-ups and favored elaborate staging and long takes.
 Not static ones though.
 His camera is always on the move, always gliding from one set-up to another without cutting.
 He would sometimes even allow it to pass through apparently solid objects like windows.
 He was very good at using his set-ups to comment on a scene.
 In CRY OF THE HUNTED (1953), a prison warden stuck in a swamp is trying to call to those searching for him but finds he has no voice--his POV is shot through a bank of reeds that look like prison bars set between himself and his would-be rescuers.
 In SO DARK THE NIGHT (1946), a--what other kind could it be?--dark thought crosses the mind of a character sitting at a desk in a fully lit room; the lights abruptly dim, leaving only the characters' face illuminated from below in an extraordinarily sinister way.
 The thought quickly passes and the light in the room returns to normal.
 Later in the same film, a heated fight is photographed through the flames of a fire.